hasauino/rrt_exploration/README.md

 ## 3. Setting Up Your Robots
 This package provides an exploration strategy for single or multiple robots.
 However, for it to work, you should have set your robots ready using the [navigation stack](http://wiki.ros.org/navigation).
 Additionally, the robots must be set and prepared as follows.

-Note: If you want to quickly run and test the package, you can try out the [rrt_exploration_tutorials](https://github.com/hasauino/rrt_exploration_tutorials) package which provides Gazebo simulation for single and multiple robots, which you can use to directly with this package.
+Note: If you want to quickly run and test the package, you can try out the [rrt_exploration_tutorials](https://github.com/hasauino/rrt_exploration_tutorials) package which provides Gazebo simulation for single and multiple robots, you can use it to directly with this package.

 ### 3.1.
 Robots Network
 For the multi-robot configuration, the package doesn't require special network configuration, it simply works by having a single ROS master (can be one of the robots).
 So on the other robots, the ```ROS_MASTER_URI``` parameter should be pointing at the master's address.